chinapedia/wikipedia.abstract.en/Page/Bogie.md

-Bogey}} Seitenkipper-Ua4201-Drehgestell.jpg-style "Three Piece Bogie" with axle boxes,[1] aka. _"truck"_ in the United States]] Bogie_Vehicle_Schematic-en.svg to more closely follow the direction of the rails when travelling around a curve in the railroad.]]
+Bogey}} -style "Three Piece Bogie" with axle boxes,[1] aka. _"truck"_ in the United States]] to more closely follow the direction of the rails when travelling around a curve in the railroad.]]
 A BOGIE ( ) (in some senses called a TRUCK in North American English) is a chassis or framework that carries a wheelset, attached to a vehicle—a modular subassembly of wheels and axles.
 Bogies take various forms in various modes of transport.
 A bogie may remain normally attached (as on many railway carriages [cars] and semi-trailers) or be quickly detachable (as the dolly in a road train or in railway bogie exchange); it may contain a suspension within it (as most rail and trucking bogies do), or be solid and in turn be suspended (as most bogies of tracked vehicles are); it may be mounted on a swivel, as traditionally on a railway carriage or locomotive, additionally jointed and sprung (as in the landing gear of an airliner), or held in place by other means (centreless bogies).

 While _bogie_ is the preferred spelling and first-listed variant in various dictionaries,[2][3][4] BOGEY and BOGY are also used.[5][6]